thanm/cabi-testgen/README.md

 finished 500 tests
 ```

-In the scenario above, each "CallerXXX" function would invoke "TestXXX", which would check all incoming param vals, the verify all returned vals as well.
+In the scenario above, each "CallerXXX" function would invoke "TestXXX", which would check all incoming param vals, and verify all returned vals as well.